szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1535:** Make all potions usable by all classes

 Self-explanatory.
+There's no earthly reason your character can't put that potion to their mouth and drink it.

 **Component 1537:** Make Poison-curing spells an instant cast so attempting to cure poison is less likely to be interrupted

 Self-explanatory.
-It's quite a pain when it's something that is supposed to cut a poison's effect short, but it's almost guaranteed to be interrupted unless you're extremely precise or like with timing.
+It's quite a pain when it's something that is supposed to cut a poison's effect short, but it's almost guaranteed to be interrupted for the caster unless you're extremely precise with casting timing (and you're lucky).
+This does not fully prevent interruption, but it makes timing the cast far easier.

 </details>